-In addition, hyperventilation can actually be caused by other issues related to anxiety, all of them leading to a lack of air.
+Also, hyperventilation can be caused by other issues related to anxiety, all of them leading to a lack of air.
 These include:

 - Hyperventilation Syndrome Some people find that their body starts hyperventilating even when they don't have anxiety.
 That's because their body has somehow trained itself to breathe inefficiently (usually as a result of stress) and it starts to hyperventilate simply because it's breathing wrong.
 That's something that can be hard to change, but not impossible.

 - Thinking About Breathing Inefficient breathing is the key here, and some inefficient breathing isn't about breathing quickly - it's from thinking about breathing.
 There are those with anxiety that often think about each breath, and when you think about it, it becomes temporarily manual.
-People have a tendency to believe their bodies need more air than it really does, and so they breathe more than their body needs until they oversaturate their blood stream.
+People tend to believe their bodies need more air than it does, and so they breathe more than their body needs until they oversaturate their bloodstream.